ibm-cloud-docs/power-iaas/about-power-virtual-server.md

   For more information about the different options for configuring a private network, see [Configure a private network](/docs/infrastructure/power-iaas?topic=power-iaas-cpn-configuring#cpn-configuring).
   {: note}

-The following figure displays the the basic configuration for a public and private network:
+The following figure displays the basic configuration for a public and private network:

 ![Displays how network traffic flows for public or private connection](/images/power-iaas-network1.svg "Displays how network traffic flows for public or private connection"){: caption="Figure 1.
 Private and public network configuration" caption-side="bottom"}